-If theatre is your thing then Brighton has got you covered.
-From big west end shows to local am dram there is something for everyone.
+Brighton has got so many theatres.
+Whatever sort of show you want to see, it’s out there somewhere.
+From big West End shows to local am-dram there is something for everyone.

 Theatre Royal is a lovely old Grade 2 listed theatre that is part of the ATG chain.
-This means that most of the good touring shows from london will come here evenually.
-Not known for its pantomimes these days it is worth a visit just to see the architecture.
+This means that most of the good touring shows from London will come here at some point.
+Not known for its pantomimes these days, it is worth a visit just to see the architecture.
 They don’t (and probably can’t afford to) make them like this any more.

-The Old Market is a lovely place on the Brighton side of Hove.
-It was opened in 2011 by the peole behind Stomp and has become a fixture on the Brighton scene.
-You get lots of plays there aswell as stand up and music.
+The Old Market is a lovely place on the border between Brighton and Hove.
+It was opened in 2011 by the people behind Stomp and has become a fixture on the Brighton scene.
+You get lots of plays there as well as stand-up and music.

-B.O.A.T. or the Brighton Open Air Theatre is a lovely purpose built outdoor theatre just behind 7 dials.
-It is only really open during the summer but you can bring a picnic and watch a variety of low budget touring shows.
-It has a small bar and toilets.
+B.O.A.T. or the Brighton Open Air Theatre is a lovely purpose-built outdoor theatre just behind 7 Dials.
+It is only really open during the summer but you can bring a picnic and watch a variety of low-budget touring shows.
+There is a small bar and some lovely new toilets.
 It was one of the few venues that stayed open during lockdown due to being outside.
 Do pack a jumper though.

-Prighton Peoples Theatre appears to be a theatre run by the peole of brighton for the people of brighton.
+Brighton Peoples Theatre appears to be a theatre run by the people of Brighton for the people of Brighton.

 For those who don’t mind travelling a bit further